devpi/devpi/doc/quickstart-server.rst

     $ devpi use http://localhost:4040
     using server: http://localhost:4040/ (not logged in)
-    no current index: type 'devpi use -l' to discover indices
+    no current index: type 'devpi use -l' to discover indices ~/.pydistutils.cfg : no config file exists
+    ~/.pip/pip.conf    : no config file exists
+    always-set-cfg: no

 At this point we have only a root user and a ``root/pypi`` index (see :ref:`using root/pypi index <install_first>`).